Review: RoboCop (2014)

 Although our own Abbie Cornish looks hotter than ever, and probably gives one of her better performances, it’s not enough to make one of this remake’s biggest changes work.
 Unlike last time, the film isn’t about Alex Murphy rediscovering who he was before he was turned into RoboCop.
 At least, not at first.
 His wife is entirely aware of what has gone on, and I think that’s a shame because it robs the film of some heart, to an otherwise cold, dark experience.
 Cornish tries really, really hard, but it doesn’t work as well done this way, especially with a black hole for a leading man.
 Unfortunately, it gets even worse because halfway through the film, Murphy loses his damn memory.
 Why bother doing it like that?
 It just doesn’t work, and left me nonplussed.
 I liked seeing Murphy’s memories as he slowly comes to, after surgery.
 It was nicely done.
 There’s also a great bit where we see everything stripped away to just Murphy’s head, brain, and a few organs.
 That was a really cool visual.

-One of the more interesting things about the film (at least on paper) is some of the unconventional casting, with Michael Keaton (AKA “Batman”, AKA The Best “Batman”) as the villain, the generally unsympathetic Zach Grenier as an anti-robot politician, and Gary Oldman as a conflicted, but generally well-meaning (if at times self-preservationist) scientist.
+One of the more interesting things about the film (at least on paper) is some of the unconventional casting, with Michael Keaton (AKA the Best “Batman”) as the villain, the generally unsympathetic Zach Grenier as an anti-robot politician, and Gary Oldman as a conflicted, but generally well-meaning (if self-preservationist) scientist.
 But paper and actuality are two different things, I’m afraid.
-It’s a shame Oldman typically phones it in, because his unconventional casting in such a role is rather interesting in theory and could’ve really worked well if he had bothered to put any effort in.
-Michael Keaton, meanwhile is thoroughly and depressingly disappointing.
-One of my favourite actors since the 80s, and usually a pretty dynamic presence on screen, but he’s always been surprisingly ineffective as a villain in films for some reason (“Beetlejuice” hardly counts, in case you’re wondering.
+It’s a shame Oldman typically phones it in because his casting in such a role is rather interesting in theory and could’ve really worked well if he had bothered to put any effort in.
+Michael Keaton is thoroughly and depressingly disappointing.
+One of my favourites, he's usually a pretty dynamic presence on screen, but he’s always been surprisingly ineffective as a villain in films for some reason (“Beetlejuice” hardly counts.
 Tim Burton would consider him a loveable goofball).
 “Pacific Heights”?
 Boring.
-That Andy Garcia thriller where Keaton was a psycho killer?
+That Andy Garcia thriller where Keaton was a psycho?
 Yawn.
-In addition to playing a guy responsible for changing the colour of RoboCop’s already awesome silver armour to an indistinct black (a decision made entirely because…the director can), Keaton phones this one in even more than Oldman.
+In addition to playing a guy responsible for changing the colour of RoboCop’s already awesome silver armour to an indistinct black (a decision made entirely because the director can), Keaton phones this one in even more than Oldman.
 At least the idea of casting Oldman in his role is interesting and somewhat effective, despite Oldman’s lack of commitment in his performance.
 It was nice to see him play a relatively decent human being, and he’s certainly better here than he was in the “Dark Knight” trilogy at least.
 Keaton is entirely wasted in such a flat, uninteresting corporate villain role.
 Why is he even in this?
 He gives zero effort whatsoever, completely flat.
 He does, however get more to do than this film’s nondescript substitute for Clarence Boddicker, who is not only forgettable, but the filmmakers seem to forget about him for great stretches.
 Wow.
 The original had such great villains in Ronny Cox, Dan O’Herlihy, Miguel Ferrer, and Kurtwood Smith’s Richard Widmark-esque Boddicker, but this one largely misses out, with Jay Baruchel hardly getting anything to work with.
 The one standout is a terrific Jackie Earle Haley, who easily walks off with the film as an antagonistic and cynical combat specialist.
 At one point he even gives us a new slant on one of the famous catch phrases of the original (Hint: I’ve already referenced it myself).
 Michael K. Williams is pretty good as Nancy Allen (Thank you, I’m here all week), but underused, as is Marianne Jean-Baptiste as the now female police chief (played in the original by the awesome Robert DoQui).

 Not a terrible film, there’s some interesting ideas at play here and the first half shows promise.
 But it’s undeniably vastly inferior, unnecessary, and bloodless.
 Lots of violence, but strangely no blood.
 And we never even go back to Tehran!
 Why drop the Middle East stuff after a while?
 Weird.
 You don’t need to have seen the original to see that this remake just isn’t very good.
 It starts well, but you’ll end up underwhelmed.
 Brilliant use of ‘I Fought the Law’ over the end credits, though.
 I’ll give the film that.